SaltyGoo/saltygoo.github.io/class/mu_psychonaut.md

 **D:** Astranaut<br>

 ## Immaterial Being
 You do not have a physical body and are thus immune to any damage that is not psychic.
+Instead of Scars, you gain [Trauma](/2020/11/09/base-rules/).
 First aid and healing magic can't heal you either and your only two senses are sight and hearing.
 Instead, you contain your consciousness within a **Vessel**.

 ## Vessel
 Your vessel is not immune to damage though: every time you are hit, roll a D6 to know which body part is damaged.
 When your vessel is damaged, your consciousness starts leaking into the infinite and you lose 1 Hit Point per round.
 You will keep losing HP until you or someone patches the leak, replaces the broken body part with a hollow object, or you migrate into another sealed container you touch.
 Your vessel needs joints to allow you to move by yourself.